 (4) When consideration is given to an application for exemption regard shall be had to the current grounds upon which exemptions have been granted and to the work done and the money spent on the mining tenement by the holder thereof.

+(4A) A person who wishes to object to the granting of an application for exemption must lodge a notice of objection.

+(4B) A notice of objection must be —

+(a) lodged within the prescribed time and in the prescribed manner; and

+(b) accompanied by the prescribed fee.

 (5) An application for exemption —

 (a) where an objection to the application is lodged, shall be heard by the warden; but